fiveladdercon/launchpad/docs/_engines/logic.pl.md

 [logical.pl] restructures the model into a logical subset of the implementation.

-All fields are imported into the space, removing any region hierarchy.
+All fields are imported into the top level space, removing any region hierarchy.

-If a region in the hierarchy has a `-logical` property then the region is imported into the space, and it's space is logically restructured.
+If a region in the hierarchy has a **logical property** then the region is imported into the top level space, and it's local subspace is logically restructured following the same importing rules.

-The net effect is to remove all region hierarchy _except_ those regions with the `-logical` property.
+The net effect is to remove all region hierarchy except those regions with the **-logical** property.

-The intent is to present a hierarchical representation of space that is removes irrelevent physical implementation details for downstream consumers.
+The intent is to present a hierarchical representation of space that removes irrelevent physical implementation details for downstream consumers.

 Usage